nmstate/kubernetes-nmstate/docs/user-guide/101-reporting.md

 As you can see, the object is cluster-wide (i.e. does not belong to a namespace).
 Its `name` reflects the name of the Node it represents.

-The main part of the object is located in `spec.currentState`.
+The main part of the object is located in `status.currentState`.
 It contains the DNS configuration, list of interfaces observed on the host and their configuration, and routes.